 Wednesday, July 9, 2008

 Frozen fruit makes a great "ice cream" treat too!
-Use one part over ripe frozen banana (pre-sliced) and one part frozen strawberries or raspberries, throw them in the blender with a splash of soy coffee creamer and liquefy on the highest setting until the fruit becomes creamy.
-You will probably need to scrape down the sides of the blender several times to get the fruit properly blended.
+I use one part overripe sliced frozen banana and one part frozen strawberries or raspberries, throw them in the blender with a splash of soy coffee creamer and liquefy on the highest setting until the fruit becomes creamy.
+If you make this, you will probably need to scrape down the sides of the blender several times to get the fruit properly blended.
 Add more creamer as/if needed and a little liquid sweetener such as agave nectar if it's not sweet enough for you.

 I've been obsessed with cornbread and chili lately.
 Maybe it's because I find myself longing for Autumn and some nice cool weather.
 My favorite corbread recipe is the Grandma's Cornbread Made Vegan recipe from vegweb.com.
 I have adjusted the amounts of sugar and salt to my personal preference and I usually bake this as mini loaves instead of one big square cornbread.